 websites across the Internet.
 This humor is light-hearted and sometimes slightly

 offensive to the easily-offended, so you are forewarned.
-I have taken care

-In our complex technical environment there are many opportunities for a competent technical individual to be the subject of technical harassment.
+It is all workplace-safe.

 Sometimes it can be so subtle that you may not even be aware you are being harassed.
 Worse yet, you may

 Following are some guidelines to help you determine if you are being technically harassed.